ashimaryal25-ops/ask-jack/README.md

 ![Railway](https://img.shields.io/badge/Deployed_on_Railway-0B0D0E?style=flat&logo=railway&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/Vanilla_JS-F7DF1E?style=flat&logo=javascript&logoColor=black)

 **Jack** is an independent project I built to help students use makerspace equipment on their own.
-Students ask a question in plain English — *"how do I 3D print a phone stand?"* — and Jack walks them through the real lab procedure, one step at a time, with inline photos and videos of the actual equipment.
+Students ask a question in plain English (*"how do I 3D print a phone stand?"*) and Jack walks them through the real lab procedure, one step at a time, with inline photos and videos of the actual equipment.

 Every answer is grounded in a custom knowledge base of ICL-specific documentation.
 Jack does not treat the raw chat message as the search query.
 It first turns the conversation into a focused retrieval question, then looks that up in the lab docs, then answers from those chunks.
 If the docs do not cover it, it says so instead of guessing.